Vocational Language Courses to Prepare for Apprenticeships

 - ISK – Institute for Languages and Communication e.V.

-preparatory vocational language courses for prospective trainees in dual vocational training.
+vocational language courses to prepare prospective apprentices for a dual vocational training program.

 What can I learn?

-In the vocational language course, you will improve your German language skills, learn technical terms, and work on technical texts in a group.
+In the vocational language course, you’ll improve your German skills, learn technical terms, and work on technical texts in a group setting.

-You will learn working and learning techniques that will also help you later in your training to understand texts and to be able to reproduce and summarize their content.
-Writing training, such as independently writing texts in various forms, also plays an important role.
+You’ll learn work and study techniques that will help you later in your apprenticeship to understand texts and to be able to paraphrase and summarize their content.
+Writing practice also plays a major role, such as independently composing texts in various formats.

-The lessons are based on the content of vocational schools in order to prepare you as well as possible for your training.
+The lessons are aligned with the curriculum of vocational schools to prepare you as well as possible for your training.

 How can I participate?

-You have already signed your training contract and will begin your training in August or September 2026.
+You have already signed your apprenticeship contract and will begin your apprenticeship in August or September 2026.

-You also need to be eligible to participate.
+In addition, eligibility is required to participate.
 You can obtain this directly from the Federal Office for Migration and Refugees upon request.
-The application is submitted via the language course provider.
-To do this, you need:
+The application is submitted through the language course provider.
+To do so, you will need:

-- Copy of your current residence permit or identity document (if you are an EU citizen, send a copy of your passport or identity card)
+- Copy of your current residence permit or identification document (If you are an EU citizen, please send a copy of your passport or national ID card.)

 - Copy of your most recent language certificate